Meet Our School Governors

 James Sykes - Parent Governor

 As a newly appointed parent governor I am delighted to be able to contribute to the fantastic work that goes on at ‘Barlby Community Primary School’.
-I have two Daughters at the school already and my son will be starting in September 18.
+I have three children at the school.
 At work, I am an REP on an offshore oil and gas facility, my day to day job involves maintenance, planning and risk assessment in a challenging environment.
 I hope that with my experience and motivation I can be a positive addition to the governing team.

 Laura Clark - Co-opted Governor